ImKringle/ServerSage/README.md

 ---

-## 📄 License

-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

----

 ## 📞 Support

 Encountered issues or have questions?
 Reach out via the GitHub repository's **Issues** section.
 Your feedback helps ServerSage grow stronger!